Are you fit to drive?

 If you pass the eyesight test without wearing glasses or contact lenses the condition will be removed.

-Note: You must comply with the conditions of licence until you inform Roads and Maritime and the condition is removed from your licence.
+Note: You must comply with the conditions of licence until you inform Transport for NSW and the condition is removed from your licence.

 Completing a medical review and report

-If you need to undergo a medical review, Roads and Maritime will send you a letter around eight weeks before you’re due for the review.
+If you need to undergo a medical review, Transport for NSW will send you a letter around eight weeks before you’re due for the review.
 Accompanying the letter is a NSW Fitness to Drive Medical Assessment form, which your doctor needs to complete.

 From 1 March 2017, health professionals can submit the medical assessment form online.
-Submitting medical assessments to Roads and Maritime online is immediate and results in faster case reviews and saves you having to attend a service centre.
+Submitting medical assessments to Transport for NSW online is immediate and results in faster case reviews and saves you having to attend a service centre.

 If your doctor states that you’re medically fit to drive and chooses to complete the paper based form instead of using the online system, you should take the completed form to a service centre.

-If your doctor considers you medically unfit to drive, or they want to refer you to a second doctor, they may submit the medical report online, directly to Roads and Maritime, for a decision about your licence.
-Roads and Maritime will advise you of this decision soon after.
+If your doctor considers you medically unfit to drive, or they want to refer you to a second doctor, they may submit the medical report online, directly to Transport for NSW, for a decision about your licence.
+Transport for NSW will advise you of this decision soon after.

 Note: The Medicare Benefits Schedule covers age or health related medical examinations, to obtain or renew a licence to drive a private vehicle (section G.13.1).